 - how all these elements relate so as to form an orderly plan for the disposition of your property

-- A holographic will that must be written completely in your own handwriting, and signed by you.
+- A holographic Will is a Will that must be written completely in your own handwriting, and signed by you.
 There is no requirement that it be signed by any witnesses.

-The Texas Probate Code provides the person making a will with the option of adding a self-proving affidavit to the will.
-A self-proving affidavit is signed by the person making the will and two witnesses before a notary public.
+The Texas Statutes provide the person making a Will with the option of adding a self-proving affidavit to the Will.
+A self-proving affidavit is signed by the person making the Will and two witnesses before a notary public.